github/training-kit/paths/graphql/01-introduction.md

     **INSERT API WAVING IMG**

+    API stands for Application Program Interface, and many websites, software applications, and services use APIs to share and update information.

     This course is going to introduce the concept of using APIs, specifically GraphQL, to gather data and display it on a webpage.
 To find out more, click **Tell Me Why** below.

-    #### Goals of this page based on outline
-    - Motivation, present the problem that needs solving
-    - API as the solution (context: dynamic, consumable information)
-      - Examples of API usages (format: service, how API is used, link)

 show-me-how:
 tell-me-why: |